If you're being bullied, don't put up with it; tell someone so that we can put a stop to it!

 If you're being bullied, you must tell an adult.
 Talk to your parents or the person who looks after you, your teacher, doctor, school nurse, or some other adult that you trust.
 You can also report bullying to the police.
 Whatever you do, don't try to cope with it on your own or try to sort it out yourself; you could make it worse.

 If you find it difficult to talk to any of the above, you can talk to a Family Lives UK Support Worker.
 Call their confidential helpline on 0808 800 2222.
 This service is available 24 hours a day, seven days a week.
 There's more advice on the Family Lives UK website.

 What to do if your child's being bullied

 If you think your child's being bullied in school, ask to talk to the staff member who deals with bullying.
 They'll work with you to try to resolve the problem.
 If things don't get sorted, ask to talk to the headteacher and, if necessary, a member of the school's governing body.

 Try to work closely with the school to sort out the bullying problem.
-Give the staff and governors time to take action, but if you feel the school's not dealing with the problem appropriately and the bullying continues, you can lodge a formal complaint with the school.
+Give the staff and governors time to take action, but if you feel the school's not dealing with the problem appropriately and the bullying continues, you can lodge formal complaints about schools.
 You can also contact us and we'll try to help.

 Schools’ anti-bullying and harassment policy